Content governance and life cycles

 Removing content

-Content that's duplicated, outdated or no longer relevant should be updated or removed.
+Content that's duplicated, outdated or no longer needed should be updated or removed.

-Some significant dormant websites may need to be preserved in their entirety in government archives.
-For more information on preserving websites, contact your ministry records officer or check out the managing website content (PDF, 3.1MB) guide.
+Some websites may need to be preserved in full in government archives.
+Check with your ministry records officer or the managing website content (PDF, 3.1MB) guide.

 Content standards